Revature-Reverse/Reverse-Angular/README.md

 ## Interceptors
 ### LoadingScreenInterceptor
--> Used to implement the loadding screen by intercepting Http requests and using the LoadingScreenService execute the loading screen when transitioning between component screens.
+-> Used to implement the loading screen by intercepting Http requests and using the LoadingScreenService execute the loading screen when transitioning between component screens.

 ### TokenInterceptor
 -> Used to intercept the Http Request to grab the JWT token for authentication and maintaining a log-in session